CHARM-BDF/charmgpt/README.INFO.Filemangement.md

 # File Management System Documentation

 ## Overview
 The file management system is a comprehensive solution that handles files, projects, conversations, and their relationships.
 It uses a combination of filesystem storage and browser localStorage to manage different types of data efficiently.
+The system is integrated with a mode-based architecture that supports both grant and research workflows.

 ## Storage Architecture